 Patong has become a haven for all manner of scam artists, stand-over touts, drunk farangs (foreigners), drink spikers, pickpockets and other individuals conspiring to challenge the safety and wellbeing of any budding Bangla Road adventurer.

 Reports of drink spiking have been reported in bars around Soi Bangla.
+To avoid this practice:

 Also, check out our Travel Safety article on Nightlife in Thailand.

 Drinking around Patong can be a surreal experience: there are go-go bars and outrageous entertainment at so-called "ladyboy" cabarets.

 A lot of farangs come to Patong to get drunk.
 The worst behaved tend to be in the sois (streets of bars) surrounding Bangla Road, and often start fights in an effort to avoid scams.
 Becoming aggressive or violent is a really bad way to get out of a scam in Patong: threaten one tout, Tuk Tuk driver or ladyboy and you could find yourself in the middle of an angry crowd.
 Keep your wits about you when encountering drunken or belligerent people; it can get nasty for everybody involved.